Director and Associate Professor, Institute for Politics and Strategy

 The inherent tension among political conservatism, political liberalism, and libertarianism is of great interest to Professor Skinner.
 She views this tension as fundamental to the existence of the United States as a constitutional republic with a set of democratic practices and institutions unique among Western democracies and without parallel in world history.
 Many of her opinion essays and other writings reflect her interest in understanding this phenomenon and its effects.
 Professor Skinner is the general editor for Ideology and American Politics, a book series for Palgrave Macmillan.
 Books in this series will use a range of methodological approaches to investigate the impact of ideology and domestic institutional arrangements on US foreign and domestic politics in the twentieth and twenty-first centuries.

-The theoretical literature in political science that seeks to uncover the domestic power plays that affect politics among nations frames Professor Skinner’s writing on international relations theory, US defense, and economic, energy, and foreign policy.
+The theoretical literature in political science that seeks to uncover the domestic power plays that affect politics among nations frames Professor Skinner’s writing on international relations theory, US defense, economic, energy, and foreign policy.
 Seeking to reveal the domestic politics of public policy does not mean that the concept of the national interest must be dispensed with completely.
-Some of Professor Skinner’s writings investigate the long-standing belief that despite the fact that national leaders must satisfy diverse, if competing, domestic constituencies, nation-states have objective national interests.
+Some of Professor Skinner’s writings investigate the long-standing belief that despite the fact that national leaders must satisfy diverse, if competing, domestic constituencies, nation states have objective national interests.

-Professor Skinner’s government service includes membership on the US Defense Department’s Defense Policy Board as an adviser on the Iraq and Afghanistan Wars (2001–07); the Chief of Naval Operations’ Executive Panel (2004–16); the National Academies Committee on Behavioral and Social Science Research to Improve Intelligence Analysis for National Security (2009–11); and the National Security Education Board (2004–11).
+Professor Skinner’s government service includes membership on the US Defense Department’s Defense Policy Board as an adviser on the Iraq and Afghanistan Wars (2001–7); the Chief of Naval Operations’ Executive Panel (2004–present); the National Academies Committee on Behavioral and Social Science Research to Improve Intelligence Analysis for National Security (2009–11); and the National Security Education Board (2004–11).
 In 2010, Skinner was appointed to the advisory board of the George W. Bush Oral History Project.
 From 2012 to 2015, Professor Skinner served on Pennsylvania Governor Tom Corbett’s Advisory Commission on African American Affairs.